zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_05_en-US_PILOT_AND_THE_ABYSS.md

 ### 7.1 The Engineering Solution

-The BioDrone—the "Avatar"—is the engineering solution to the coherence problem.
+The BioDrone, the "Avatar", is the engineering solution to the coherence problem.
 It is not a being that *achieves* coherence through development.
 It is a being **designed to BE coherence**.

 ### 7.2 Design Specifications